pic

 Removing Duplicates

-The unique function eliminates duplicates from a vector, returning a vector containing each element only once.
-The function come in two variants, with unique providing a new copy, and the in-place version unique! directly updating the original vector.
+The function unique removes duplicates from a vector, returning a vector that contains each element only once.
+The function comes in two variants unique provides a new copy, and unique!, the in-place version that directly updates the original vector.

 x = [2, 2, 3, 4]